• Free shipping on all orders

 Image Credit: Vadim Petrakov, Shutterstock

 The Turkish Van is a semi-longhaired cat well-known for its fascination with water.
 Water fountains are a good source of entertainment for this breed.
-Your Turkish Van may stare at the water or decide to bat the running water.
+Your Turkish Van may stare at the water or decide to bat in the running water.

 Turkish Vans don’t shy away from pools and bathtubs.
 Legend has it that the Turkish Van was aboard Noah’s Ark and swam to the nearest spot of dry land.